williele/fastify-sarah/README.md

   // GET /message
   @Route("GET")
   all() {
-    return Object.values(this.messages);
+    // turn object into array and reply return Object.values(this.messages);
   }

   // GET /message/:id
   @Route("GET", ":id")
   get(req: FastifyRequest) {
-    const id = req.params.id;
+    // get id string from request params const id = req.params.id;
-    if (this.messages[id]) return this.messages[id];
+    // return id exists in message object return it, else throw not found error if (this.messages[id]) return this.messages[id];
     else throw new NotFound(`message ${id} not exists`);
   }